lfbittencourt/mp/README.md

-# multimodal-pipeline
+# Multimodal Pipeline

-An extension to scikit-learn's Pipeline for rapidly prototyping multimodal models
+An extension to scikit-learn's Pipeline for rapidly prototyping multimodal models.